HAS-Tools-Fall2021/homework-david-edu-morales/Forecast_Submissions/morales_HW5.md

 # David Morales, 09/26/2021, HW5

+____
+## Grade
+3/3: Grerat work!
+I like what you were doing isolating the late september early octobe parts.
+FYI you don't need to go into a list to merge them thoug you can just do that dirctly from your dataframes.
+Also I dont think it will be good to set year as the index because this is not going to be unique for every entry.
+Feel free to come by my office hoursr if you want to go over this more.

 ## Rationale:
 I started this exercise exploring how I could isolate the 7-day week across years so that I could take the average flow.
 It was difficult understanding how I could isolate the relevant September and October dates in a single line of code; it's still unclear to me how to filter for rows that satisfy multiple double conditions in a single line of code (e.g., month == 9 & day >= 27 AND month == 10 & day <= 3).